lydell/project-euler/README.md

 # [Project Euler] solutions

-The solutions are written in Haskell, with a a coding style similar to the [Elm language style guide][elm-style-guide].
+The solutions are written in Haskell, with a a coding style inspired by the [Elm language style guide][elm-style-guide].

 This is how I run them (requires [stack]):